Mustafa-muftah/YouTube/README.md

 I added husky precommit to run eslint and prettier

-and prettier.

 # App Design

-I followed the design as much as I dont have assets or aspect ratio.
+I followed the design as much as I dont have assets or aspect ratio and still need alot of adjustment.